 Of course, the team’s preferred approach is to line up in a 4-3-3 formation.
 This can easily change into a 4-3-2-1, in which Thomas Partey and Declan Rice act as defensive midfielders.

-The central midfielder position is the one that Arteta has cared the most about last season.
+The central midfielder position is the one that Arteta has cared about the most last season.
 It’s the one where he most often changed players.
-A total of eight players were active in this position and in link-up role.
+A total of eight players were active in this position and in the link-up role.
 Usually, that player needed to play alongside Rice and Martin Odegaard who both had more than 35 appearances each.

 This season, things are clearer.
 Routines have been drilled in for far longer.
 Arsenal can make formation changes easier.